Sebi keeps in 'abeyance' processing of Go Airlines' IPO draft papers | Business

 Go Airlines (India) Ltd, which has announced rebranding itself as 'Go First', filed preliminary papers for an initial share sale worth Rs 3,600 crore in May.
 The proceeds will be mainly used to repay dues.

-The ''issuance of observations kept in abeyance'', according to Sebi's latest update on processing status of Go Airlines' draft offer documents.
+The ''issuance of observations (has been) kept in abeyance'', according to Sebi's latest update on processing status of Go Airlines' draft offer documents.
 The information was updated on June 25.

 On June 11, the regulator had sought clarifications from the offer's Lead Manager.
 The Coordinating Lead Manager (Pre-Issue) is ICICI Securities Ltd.